 Why should HR leaders care about compensation management?

 Effective compensation management benefits both the employer and the employee.
-Employees who receive a fair base salary, generous benefits, and incentives in return for their work are much more likely to stay at their job, maintain a high work performance, and morale.
+Professionals who receive a fair base salary, generous benefits, and incentives in return for their work are much more likely to stay at their job and maintain a high performance level and morale.

 Effective compensation management fuels employee engagement and thereby leads to company success.